mchmarny/knative-demos/setup/README.md

 Series of scripts to make deploying Knative simpler

+> I'm toying with the idea of wrapping this into a simple CLI that would walk you through the entire process.
+Let me know if this sounds interesting and what areas the individual scripts below do not cover.

 ## Setup

 Edit the [config](./config) file.
 The configuration values are documented (WIP).
 Once you update that file you should not have to edit any other scripts